Package 'mwana'

 Value

-A vector of class list of three statistics: p for p-value of the statistical difference between the observed and the expected proportion of children aged 24 to 59 months old over those aged 6 to 23 months old; observedR and observedP for the observed ratio and proportion respectively.
+A list object with three elements: p for p-value of the difference between the observed and the expected proportion of children aged 24 to 59 months old over those aged 6 to 23 months old, observedR for the observed ratio, and observedP for the observed proportion.

 References